 fax: 713 646 4818

 5. Consents, Waivers and Renewals.
-The Guarantor agrees that the Guaranteed Party and Affiliate may mutually agree to modify the Agreements, without in any way impairing or affecting this Guarantee.
-The Guarantor agrees that the Guaranteed Party may resort to the Guarantor for payment of any of the Obligations, whether or not the Guaranteed Party shall have resorted to any collateral security, or shall have proceeded against any other obligor principally or secondarily obligated with respect to any of the Obligations.
-Guarantor hereby waives notice of acceptance of this Guarantee, and also presentment, protest and notice of protest or dishonor of any evidences of indebtedness hereby guaranteed.
+The Guarantor agrees that the Guaranteed Party and Affiliate may mutually agree to modify the Agreements or to renew, compromise, extend, accelerate or otherwise change the time of payment or other terms of the Obligations, without in any way impairing or affecting this Guarantee.
+The Guarantor agrees that the Guaranteed Party may resort to the Guarantor for payment of any of the Obligations, whether or not the Guaranteed Party shall have resorted to any collateral security, or shall have proceeded against Affiliate or any other obligor principally or secondarily obligated with respect to any of the Obligations.
+Guarantor hereby waives notice of acceptance of this Guarantee, and also presentment, demand (except as expressly set forth above), protest and notice of protest or dishonor of any evidences of indebtedness hereby guaranteed.

 6. Subrogation.
 Upon full and final payment of all the Obligations owing to the Guaranteed Party, Guarantor shall be subrogated to the rights of the Guaranteed Party against Affiliate, and the Guaranteed Party agrees to take at Guarantor's expense such reasonable steps as Guarantor may reasonably request to implement such subrogation.

 7. Representations and Warranties.
-Guarantor hereby represents and warrants that (i) it is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation, (ii) the execution, delivery and performance by Guarantor of this Guarantee are within its corporate powers, have been duly authorized by all necessary corporate action and do not violate Guarantor’s charter or by-laws or any law, order or contractual restriction binding on Guarantor, (iii) no consents of or filings with any governmental authority or any other person are required for the execution, delivery, performance or enforceability of this Guarantee, except those which have been duly obtained or made, and (iv) this Guarantee when executed and delivered by Guarantor will constitute its legal, valid and binding obligation, enforceable against it in accordance with its terms (except as enforceability may be limited by bankruptcy, insolvency, moratorium and other similar laws affecting enforcement of creditors’ rights in general and general principles of equity).
+Guarantor hereby represents and warrants that (i) it is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation, (ii) the execution, delivery and performance by Guarantor of this Guarantee are within its corporate powers, have been duly authorized by all necessary corporate action and do not violate Guarantor’s charter or by-laws or any law, order or contractual restriction binding on Guarantor, (iii) no consents, authorizations, approval or order of or filings or registration with any court or governmental authority or any other person are required for the execution, delivery, performance or enforceability of this Guarantee, except those which have been duly obtained or made, and (iv) this Guarantee when executed and delivered by Guarantor will constitute its legal, valid and binding obligation, enforceable against it in accordance with its terms (except as enforceability may be limited by bankruptcy, insolvency, moratorium and other similar laws affecting enforcement of creditors’ rights in general and general principles of equity).

 8. Miscellaneous.
-No provision of this Guarantee may be amended or waived except by a written instrument executed by Guarantor and Guaranteed Party.
+No provision of this Guarantee may be amended, modified, supplemented or waived except by a written instrument executed by Guarantor and Guaranteed Party.
+Except as to applicable statute of limitations, no delay of Guaranteed Party in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights or a release of Guarantor from any obligations hereunder.
 This Guarantee shall bind and benefit the successors and assigns of Guarantor and Guaranteed Party.
-Prompt notice shall be furnished to the other party of any such assignment or succession.
+Guarantor shall not assign this Guarantee without the prior written consent of the Guaranteed Party, which consent may be withheld in the sole discretion of the Guaranteed Party.
 This Guarantee shall not be deemed to benefit any person except Guaranteed Party and its successors and assigns.
 This Guarantee is not intended to benefit any holder of a collateral security interest in Guaranteed Party’s rights under this Guarantee.
-This Guarantee shall be construed in accordance with the laws of the State of California, excluding its choice of law provisions.
+This Guarantee embodies the entire agreement and understanding between Guarantor and Guaranteed Party and supercedes all prior agreements and understandings relating to the subject matter hereof.
+This Guarantee shall be construed in accordance with the laws of the State of California, excluding its choice of law provisions,

 PG&E CORPORATION